Pediatrix Medical Group (MD)

 Free cash flow isn't a prominently featured metric in company financials and earnings releases, but we think it's telling because it accounts for all operating and capital expenses, making it tough to manipulate.
 Cash is king.

-Taking a step back, we can see that Pediatrix Medical Group’s margin expanded by 14.8 percentage points during that time.
-This is encouraging, and we can see it became a less capital-intensive business because its free cash flow profitability rose more than its operating profitability.
+Taking a step back, we can see that Pediatrix Medical Group’s margin expanded by 9.9 percentage points during that time.
+This is encouraging, and we can see it became a less capital-intensive business because its free cash flow profitability rose while its operating profitability was flat.

 Pediatrix Medical Group Trailing 12-Month Free Cash Flow Margin